 The "CPlus," as Lenovo calls the prototype, runs Android and has a 4.26-inch display.
 It will be available in 12 colors if and when it goes on sale.

-It's clear bendable smartphones will be a viable consumer product in the near future, though I'm still struggling to imagine ever wanting to wear a phone on my wrist.
-I don't wear a watch, so something with a far bigger screen would require a great deal of adjustment.
 I do see some practical usefulness here, as I'd be less fearful of keeping a phone in my back pocket where it may bend and break.
 It might prove a little easier to watch videos while lying down if I bend the screen just enough to make it more stable.

 It also measures a range of other key metrics, including body-mass index, weight, your body composition -- that is, the breakdown of fat, bone, water and muscle mass -- and your standing heart rate.
 The less-expensive model, at $130, measures everything but blood circulation.